Hepatitis virus antigen (Australian antigen) B (HBV) HBsAg

 Australian antigen or antigen HBsAg (Hepatitis B surface Antigen) is one of the components of the envelope of the hepatitis B virus.
 The surface antigen of the hepatitis B virus is often called the Australian antigen, because it was first detected in the blood serum of Aboriginal people in Australia.
 Analysis for HBsAg (Australian antigen) - determines the presence of antigen (virus) in the blood, and is the earliest indicator of hepatitis B infection.
 Blood analysis for HBsAg makes it possible to determine whether infection with the hepatitis B virus occurred already 10-12 days after the virus entered the the human body.
 This makes it possible to check the probability of infection of a person in case of falling into a risk group and start treatment as soon as possible.
 It is also necessary to understand that the Australian antigen circulates in a person's blood for 5-6 months after infection and then disappears.
 The detection of the surface antigen of the hepatitis B virus (Australian antigen) in the blood more than 6 months after the onset of the disease indicates the probability that hepatitis B has turned into a chronic form.

-• Indications for analysis
+Indications for analysis

-In the morning on an empty stomach, you can drink clean still water.
+How to prepare for the analysis?In the morning on an empty stomach, you can drink clean still water.
 Venous blood from 2 years.
 The day before, it is necessary to exclude from the diet fatty or spicy food and alcohol, as well as physical activity.

-120 UAH
+120 UAH |

 St. Hryhoriya Skovorody, 31

-5 P. Grihorenko Ave
+5 Petro Grihorenko Ave

 St. Gvardiytsiv-Shironintsiv, 33